Week 2 April 8, 2022

 A famine drives him to Egypt.
 Everyone seems to go to Egypt when there is trouble, from Joseph and his brothers to Mary and Joseph; and there are several other instances throughout the Bible, as well.

 God blesses Abram and his nephew Lot.
 They are both blessed so much that they have to separate in chapter 13.
-Abram gives Lot the choice, and he selfishly chooses the best land for himself… the land of Sodom and Gomorrah.
+Abram gives Lot the choice, and the naïve nephew selfishly chooses the best land for himself… the land of Sodom and Gomorrah.

 Starting in verse 14, God renews and clarifies some of the promises to Abram.